remicres/otbtf/doc/api_distributed.md

 !!!
 Warning

-    Be careful when calling `mymodel.save()` to export the SavedModel.
+    Be careful when calling `mymodel.export()` to export the SavedModel.
 When multiple nodes are used in parallel, this can lead to a corrupt save.
     One good practice is to defer the call only to the master worker (e.g. node 0).
 You can identify the master worker using `otbtf.model._is_chief()`.